You’re a positive parent or working on becoming one.

 So, how do we raise healthy, loving, cooperative children?

 Loving guidance.
 Model moral behavior.
 And a super strong connection with our children.

-In Peaceful Parent, Happy Kids, Dr Laura Markham suggests loving guidance teaches children to assume responsibility for his actions, including making amends and avoiding a repeat, whether the authority figure is present or not much more effectively than traditional discipline.
+In Peaceful Parent, Happy Kids, Dr. Laura Markham suggests loving guidance teaches a child to assume responsibility for his actions, including making amends and avoiding a repeat, whether the authority figure is present or not much more effectively than traditional discipline.
 She cites the following reasons: